 Our program was established at USC in 1952 as the first Aviation Safety program at a major research university.
-We offer 20 courses to nearly 1000 students each year in a personal, hands-on, format.
+We offer 27 courses to over 1000 students each year in a personal, hands-on, format.
 Our instructors are skilled educators with extensive industry experience, and courses are taught in small classes to facilitate classroom interaction.
 Students gain the knowledge to establish safety programs, investigate aircraft accidents, become expert witnesses, and deal with human factor issues.

 - All major U.S. air carriers and aircraft manufacturers.

 - Many International air carriers recognized for their outstanding safety records, including Air New Zealand, British Airways, Cathay Pacific Airways, Emirates, EVA Air, KLM Royal Dutch Airlines, Lufthansa, Qantas, SAS, Singapore Airlines, Swiss Airlines, Virgin Atlantic and Virgin Australia

 - U.S. government agencies managing air safety and accident investigations and recommendations – the FAA and the National Transportation Safety Board, US Customs and Border Protection, the FBI and the equivalent agencies of Canada, France, Great Britain, Italy, Japan, New Zealand, Nigeria, Republic of Korea, Singapore, South Africa, Taiwan, Trinidad & Tobago and Brazil

 - Other agencies – Forest Service, Customs Service, DEA, FBI, INS, Bureau of Land Management, Border Patrol, all branches of the military